by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Every employer in the state is subject to the Oregon Paid Sick Time Law, which is why having a sick time policy in place is so important.
 This helps organizations stay in compliance with labor laws throughout the state, while also putting protections in place for the company and its employees.

-- Optimize your sick leave policy
+- Optimizing a company's sick leave policy

-- Engage employees
+- Engaging employees

-- Support managers
+- Supporting managers

 Oregon Sick Time Law Overview

 Oregon's Sick Time Law is part of the wider set of Oregon Labor Laws that govern the state's employment practices.
-All of which should be clearly documented for employees in Oregon Labor Law Posters and an employee handbook.
+All of these should be clearly documented for employees in Oregon Labor Law Posters and an employee handbook.

 Here's an overview of what employers need to know.